-If these ring true, you might be ready to enter into a Yoked partnership!
+If these ring true, you might be ready to enter into a coupled partnership!

-Some UU congregations that currently have yoked staff include:
+Some UU congregations that currently have coupled staff include:

 - East Suburban UU Church of Murrysville, PA and UU Fellowship of the Ligonier Valley, Ligonier, PA

 - First Unitarian Church of Rochester, NY and UU Church of Canandaigua, NY

 - Olmsted UU Congregation, Olmsted, OH and Oberlin UU Fellowship, Oberlin, OH

 If you want to live into 'better together' and are willing to share, you might be yearning to share the gifts of coupled ministry.